Spring

 CRWR 12123 Reading as a Writer: Ecopoetics: Literature & Ecology

-This course will introduce students to recent debates in the environmental humanities while exposing them to a range of works spanning fiction, documentary prose, poetry, and film that engage what has come to be called the Anthropocene era (despite substantive challenges to the term that we will address).
-We will read foundational texts in environmental perception and activism (John Ruskin’s “Storm-Cloud of the Nineteenth Century” and Rachel Carson’s Silent Spring) in dialogue with modernist work surrounding urban landscapes (William Carlos Williams’s Paterson).
+This course will introduce students to recent debates in the environmental humanities while exposing them to a range of creative works spanning fiction, documentary prose, poetry, and film that engage what has come to be called the Anthropocene era of unprecedented human intervention into ecosystems (despite challenges to that terminology that we will address).
+We will read foundational texts in environmental perception and activism in dialogue with writing surrounding urban landscapes.
 We will then open onto a wide range of contemporary texts that engage the natural and constructed environment in crisis.
-Students will be asked to conduct fieldwork on an environmental theme of their choosing (climate change, petrol economies, watershed issues, air quality, pandemics and the management of wild animals, species extinction, etc.) and to produce a portfolio of short creative pieces in response to an issue or debate that interests them.
-Students are asked to ponder possible topics of interest prior to the first class meeting.
+Students will be asked to conduct fieldwork on an environmental theme of their choosing (climate change, energy economies, watershed issues, air quality, pandemics and the management of wild animals, species extinction, etc.) that can contribute to experimentation with short creative pieces in several genres, and to produce one polished entry to a collective atlas of the natural world in Chicago.
+Students are encouraged to ponder possible topics of interest prior to the first class.
+We will do at least one field trip together to explore Chicago waterways, and will participate in a Chicago-wide exposition devoted to water in conjunction with the Environmental Arts + Humanities Lab.
+Artists studied may include John Ruskin, Henry David Thoreau, Rachel Carson, Michelangelo Antonioni, Ed Roberson, Lisa Robertson, Allison Cobb, Juliana Spahr, Rita Wong, Fred Wah, Brandon Som.

 Prerequisites